+At a fine scale, the arms and legs cover enough pixels to be detected, and one wants to report the configuration of the body.
 We usually refer to this case as kinematic tracking.
 At a fine spatial scale, one may be able to report such details as whether a person is picking up or handling an object.
 There are a variety of ways in which one could encode and report configuration, depending on the model adopted - is one to report the configuration of the arms? the legs? the fingers? - and on whether these reports should be represented in 2D or in 3D.
 We will discuss various representations in greater detail later.
+We do not regard the choice of a 2D representation or a 3D representation as significant to anything but detail in the tracking problem; in particular, as we shall show, passing from 2D to 3D representations is relatively straightforward under most conditions.
+In particular, the choice of 2D or 3D representation does not affect ambiguity in any way.
+If we track using a 2D representation and then lift to 3D, it may be difficult to recover 3D configuration unambiguously.
+These ambiguities are also present in the case where we track a 3D representation, though are often unremarked.

 Each scale appears to be useful, but there are no reliable rules of thumb for determining what scale is most useful for what application.
 For example, one could see ways to tell whether people are picking up objects at a coarse scale.
 Equally, one could determine patterns of activity from a fine scale.
-Finally, some quite complex determinations about activity can be made at a surprisingly coarse scale.
+Finally, as we shall see later, some quite complex determinations about activity can be made at a surprisingly coarse scale.
 Tracking tends to be much more difficult at the fine scale, because one must manage more degrees of freedom and because arms and legs can be small, and can move rather fast.